Growing Hemp Wholesale? You Need an Integrated Pest Management Plan

 An IPM Plan Lowers the Risk of Pest Damage When Growing Hemp Wholesale

 For all the reasons above, implementing an IPM plan will lower the risk of pest damage over time.
+Being on top of the hemp wholesale market means being on top of all risks and having the tools in place to navigate them.

 As you identify better practices, adjust your operation to discourage pest outbreaks, learn what pests to worry about and the least-toxic way to control them, you are ultimately encouraging a healthier farm system that will naturally prevent pest problems.